 Since our founding in 1942, we have prided ourselves on being model citizens for the communities in which we operate.
 We focus our community initiatives on programs that can impact a broad set of constituents where we operate.
-Our community partners include the United Way of Greater Atlanta, the Woodruff Arts Center and Grady Hospital, and each of our operating groups partners with organizations improving quality of life in the communities where our customers and employees live and work, such as the Garden of Hope and Courage, the Breast Cancer Research Foundation, Folds of Honor and the Kentucky Children's Hospital.
+Our community partners include the United Way of Greater Atlanta, the Woodruff Arts Center and Grady Hospital, and each of our operating groups partners with organizations improving quality of life in the communities where our customers and employees live and work.

 In 2020, we announced the launch of the Oxford Educational Access Initiative to further our goal of reducing economic and racial inequality through access to education.
 We believe that every child, regardless of race or economic circumstance, deserves the chance to learn and be successful.
-Over the course of four years beginning in 2021, we have given and will continue to give an aggregate of \$1 million to community organizations with innovative program models that address a broad spectrum of educational challenges that children in underserved communities face.
+Over the course of four years beginning in 2021, we have committed to fund an aggregate of \$1 million to community organizations with innovative program models that address a broad spectrum of educational challenges that children in underserved communities face.
 Each of our brands has selected recipient organizations that are working to address disparities in educational access and barriers to success for children in our local communities.